vatnz-dev/sops/docs/enroute/KAI.md

 KAI covers all airspace within the lateral bounds as found below, with the only exception being the airspace delegated to CH TMA.
 The lower limit for most airspace is `A075`.

+As CH TMA has an upper limit of `A095`, KAI provides control for any aircraft overflying the CH TMA up to its' boundary with STH.

 When CH TMA is offline, KAI automatically inherits and assumes responsibility for that sector.

 !!! error